diazelena325/contactform/devPost.md

 	};
 ```

+## Github Code:

 So here is the full frontend code, on github.
 Please note: when you submit the form now, it will say there is an issue since the backend isn't on yet.

-We have completed the frontend, let's move on to creating the backend.
-Ee may need to change a few things once the backend is working.
+We have completed the frontend, next part will be about creating the backend.
+We may need to change a few things once the backend is working.